-What Is the Net Profit Margin?
+What Is Net Profit Margin?

-Net Profit Margin Formula
+How Net Profit Margin Works

 Interpreting Your Net Profit Margin

 The net profit margin can indicate how well the company converts its sales into profits.
-This means that the percentage calculated is the percent of your revenues that are profitable.
-It also indicates the amount of revenue you are spending to produce your products or services.
+In other words, the percentage calculated by the net profit margin equation is the percentage of your revenues that are profits that the company gets to keep.

-The net profit margin can be used to compare performance over different periods.
+The net profit margin can be used to effectively compare performance over different periods.
 However, this only reveals reliable results if nothing else has changed in your expenses.